WSO2Telco/manage-module-ui/README.md

 ### Installing Multiple Versions of Node.js Using nvm

-If you stuck with downgrading the node version, use NVM to do that task&nbsp;
-You can install nvm using cURL or Wget.
+If you stuck with downgrading the node version, use NVM to do that task \n You can install nvm using cURL or Wget.
 On your terminal, run the following:
 ```bash
 With cURL: